 Fold the fabric and interface fabric face to face and Cut out 2 main fabric pieces and 2 interface pieces.
 Remember you need to have 4 pieces total to make your mask.

 Step 3.
 Sew Mask Fabrics

-keep main fabric pieces and interface pieces together face to face and run a stitch at the center as shown on images above.
+keep main fabric pieces and interface pieces together face to face and run a 1/4" of an inch stitch at the center as shown on images above.